• 1-Minute Reads

 (Photo credit: Rolex)

 Training remains central to Rolex.
 Nearly 94.7% of employees in Switzerland, or 9,986 people, received formal training during the year, averaging two training days each.
-Rolex operates training centers in Geneva, Bienne and Fribourg and offers courses ranging from technical watchmaking to management development through its Perpetual Learning platform.
+Rolex operates training centers in Geneva, Bienne and Fribourg and offers courses ranging from technical watchmaking to management development through its Perpetual Learning platform (PERLE).
 The goal is to preserve expertise while preparing employees for increasingly specialized manufacturing roles.

 (Photo credit: Rolex)